Last updated on November 21, 2024

 Marijuana is psychologically addictive and can meet all three of these criteria.” [http://www.daodas.com/reference/marijuana.html]

-Sadly I’ve seen this for myself in users.
-I’ve dealt with people who tell me they can stop, but they continue to “accidentally” use when it is present.
-When they use, they binge.
-While under the influence they are zoned out and stupid.
-When they come down they are belligerent, angry, and rebellious.
+Sadly, I’ve seen this for myself in users.
+I’ve dealt with people who tell me they can stop, but they continue to “accidentally” use it when it is present.
+When they use it, they binge.
+While under the influence, they are zoned out and stupid.
+When they come down, they are belligerent, angry, and rebellious.
 I’ve been fighting for a young man whom I care deeply about because his drug use means more to him than his desired career in the military, involvement in his favorite niece’s life, and love for his twin brother.
-He isn’t the first who tells me that he knows his usage is ruining his life, but who doesn’t want anyone getting between him and his drugs.
+He isn’t the first to tell me that he knows his usage is ruining his life, but who doesn’t want anyone getting between him and his drugs?
 He tells me he will be able to stop, all the while continuing to use.

 “… chronic marijuana use affects judgment, motivation, perception, cognition, and will.
 In addition, the drug causes an overall deterioration of personality; it leads to an estrangement from the mainstream of life; it lowers performance in all areas; and it leads to a social phenomenon in which users bond together into loose and tightly bound sub-social groups.
 The effect on the user’s family life is frequently devastating.”
 [Harold M. Voth, M.D., Senior Psychiatrist and Psychoanalysts, the Menniger Foundation, Associated Chief of Psychiatry for Education, Veterans Administration, Clinical Professor of Psychiatry, School of Medicine, University of Kansas, Rear Admiral, Medical Corps, United States Naval Reserve.
 “A Psychiatrist’s View on Marijuana“]

-You mentioned having a loss of confidence, nervousness, and seem to have anxiety problems.
+You mentioned having a loss of confidence and nervousness and seemed to have anxiety problems.
 These are all known symptoms when a person is coming down from a marijuana high or is withdrawing from marijuana.
-Again, from what I’ve seen it takes six to nine months of not using to lose these effects.
+Again, from what I’ve seen, it takes six to nine months of not using to lose these effects.